Get our professional snoring remedies

 Snoring is the vibration heard when air is forced across relaxed throat tissues.
 Depending on the degree of restriction – the less space the air has to move – the more the tissues vibrate and the louder the snoring.

-Although continuous positive airway pressure (CPAP) therapy is the most common treatment for patients with OSA, many of our patients find it is a high maintenance, cumbersome and uncomfortable way to get a good night sleep.
+Although continuous positive airway pressure (CPAP) therapy is the most common treatment for patients with OSA, many of our patients find it a high-maintenance, cumbersome and uncomfortable way to get a good night’s sleep.

-Mandibular Advancement Devices (MADs) and Tongue Retaining Mouthpieces
+Mandibular Advancement Devices (MADs)

 MADs used to treat sleep apnea look like sports mouth guards or orthodontic retainers.
 They fit into the mouth by going over the upper and lower dental arches and have metal hinges connecting the two pieces: one fits over the lower teeth, and the other fits over the upper teeth.

 MADs work by pushing the lower jaw and tongue slightly forward, which helps prevent throat muscles from collapsing into the airways allowing for consistent breathing during sleep.
-MADs are adjustable, allowing for dentists to dial in the correct position of the jaw for maximum comfort and effectiveness.
+MADs are adjustable, allowing dentists to dial in the correct position of the jaw for maximum comfort and effectiveness.

 Our oral devices do not create issues such as dry, itchy noses from the air pressure drying out their sinuses.
-Patients that are active movers during sleep tend to knock-off other types of devices while custom oral devices stay in place.
+Patients that are active movers during sleep tend to knock off other types of devices while custom oral devices stay in place.

-Some of our patients who were unsuccessful with other medications and therapies or have refused surgeries such as tonsillectomy, adenoidectomy, tracheostomy, craniofacial operations have found a mouth guard to be the solution.
+Some of our patients who were unsuccessful with other medications and therapies or have refused surgeries such as tonsillectomy, adenoidectomy, tracheostomy, and craniofacial operations have found a mouth guard to be the solution.